AdobeDocs/experience-platform.fr-FR/help/data-science-workspace/authoring/sdk.md

 **Spark**

-Le tableau suivant décrit les méthodes abstraites d’une classe [!DNL Spark] Data Loader :
+The following table describes the abstract methods of a [!DNL Spark] Data Loader class:

 <table>
     <thead>